-caution If you are installing Ubuntu on a disk that holds data that is important to you, always back up the data before you start the installation.
+caution If you are installing Ubuntu on a disk that holds important data, always back up the data before you start the installation.
 Things can and do go wrong.
 The power may go out in the middle of an installation, corrupting the data on the hard disk.
 There may be a bug in the partitioning software that destroys a filesystem.
 Although it is unlikely, you might make a mistake and format a partition holding data you want to keep.